bessman/pytest-reserial/README.md

 4. Disconnect the device.
 5. Run `pytest --replay my_serial_app.py`.
 The test will pass!

-The logged traffic will be stored in JSON files in the same directory as your test files, and will have the same names as the test files except with a .json extension instead of .py.
+The logged traffic will be stored as JSON Lines, with one file per test file and one line per test, in the same directory as your test files.
+The files will have the same names as the test files except with a .jsonl extension instead of .py.
 For example, if your project layout is:

 ```shell
 ├── src